-The first time I ever saw a 150 hat, was when my older cousin and his friends were wearing them to match the colors of their Pelle Pelle leather jackets.
+The first time I ever saw a 150 hat, was when my older cousin and his friends were wearing them to match the colors of their Pelle Pelle leather jackets and barbed wire necklace.
 Other than new a crispy new pair of Air Jordan’s, I had never wanted something more in my life.
 However, my older cousin had to have a conversation with me about whats now known as “Big Boy Shit.”
 Big Boy Shit, or BBS, is something that is not for children or irresponsible adults.
-BBS, like cars, jewelry and hats that range from $150.00 to $1,500 are reserved for not only people who could afford such frivolous spending, but more for those of us are are willing to do anything to obtain and secure such items.
+BBS, like cars, jewelry and mens hats that range from $150.00 to $1,500 are reserved for not only people who could afford such frivolous spending, but more for those of us are are willing to do anything to obtain and secure such items.

 With that being said, the 150 hat is far from some fu-fu lame shit (as many in the sports world accused it of being.)
 A 150 hat is a fashionable way to tell the world “I represent the slums of Chicago, and I get stuff done.”
 The only thing I personally took from seeing Iman Shumpert rock a 150 is: here’s another kid from the westside that hasn’t forgotten where he comes from, and I actually couldn’t be more proud of him for doing it.